Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 - Polycystic kidney disease, an inherited disorder that results in fluid-filled sacs in the kidneys and usually increases blood pressure

-- Abnormally narrow aorta (coarctation of the aorta), the large blood vessel that delivers oxygen-rich blood from the heart to the body
+- Narrow aorta (coarctation of the aorta), the large blood vessel that delivers oxygen-rich blood from the heart to the body

 When a brain aneurysm ruptures, the bleeding usually lasts only a few seconds.
-The blood can cause direct damage to surrounding cells, and the bleeding can damage or kill other cells.
+However, the blood can cause direct damage to surrounding cells, and the bleeding can damage or kill other cells.
 It also increases pressure inside the skull.

-If the pressure becomes too elevated, the blood and oxygen supply to the brain may be disrupted to the point that loss of consciousness or even death may occur.
+If the pressure becomes too high, it may disrupt the blood and oxygen supply to the brain and loss of consciousness or even death may occur.

 Complications that can develop after the rupture of an aneurysm include: